Fishing and Sea Life

 Although there has been a steadily increasing demand for Whale watching trips, sea fishing is still well provided for, and there are opportunities from virtually all of the sea lochs in the area - Lochs Carron, Torridon, Gairloch, Broom and further North.
 There are also local boat operators in Gairloch and Ullapool that can take you out into the deep waters to try your luck at some bigger game.

-Wester Ross has some of the most exciting and prolific wild game fishing in Scotland, coupled with spectacular scenery.
-There are over 20 rivers in the area with populations of Atlantic salmon, and our largest loch, Loch Maree, was once world renowned for its sea trout fishing.
+So, we will try and get something for you here as soon as possible!ter Ross has some of the most exciting and prolific wild game fishing in Scotland, coupled with spectacular scenery.
+There are over 20 rivers in the area with populations of Atlntic salmon, and our largest loch, Loch Maree, was once world renowned for its sea trout fishing.
 There are hundreds of remote lochs in the hills with wild brown trout and both salmon and trout are "keystone" species within the river systems of Wester Ross.
 Fisheries for salmon and trout are also a vital part of the local economy, and rod fisheries can represent an important source of tourism revenue.